CambridgeAUV/Simulator/README.md

 ### Publishes

-* /landmark_observations - An array of landmarks, for details see msg folder
+* /landmark_observations - An observation message, for details see msg folder

 ### Subscribes